Tamborine Mountain Gallery Walk Precinct

 Council also hosted facilitated stakeholder meetings with representatives from community groups, Gallery Walk businesses and landlords to help the project team evaluate the best options for the concept designs.

-The concept designs will involve continued consultation with the Department of Transport and Main Roads because Gallery Walk Precinct is located on Tamborine Mountain’s Long Road, which is a State controlled road.
+The concept designs involved continued consultation with the Department of Transport and Main Roads because Gallery Walk Precinct is located on Tamborine Mountain’s Long Road, which is a State controlled road.

 Feedback on concept designs (February 2022)

-Concept designs will capture the community feedback and identify options for a broad scope of works and provide the general look and feel of what the Gallery Walk Precinct could offer.
-Two concept designs will be available in early February for feedback.
-They will also be available for viewing via an Open House and at two static displays on Long Road.
+Concept designs captured the community feedback and identify options for a broad scope of works and provide the general look and feel of what the Gallery Walk Precinct could offer.

 Final concept presented